Meet the artist

 Painting from life in nature provides a lot of unique challenges - quickly changing light and shadows, seeing paint colors differently in the sunshine or shade, and being impacted by the elements - heat, cold, rain, wind, even bugs.

 In my opinion, these factors give plein air paintings a special, raw feeling.
-They’re probably not as perfect and polished as studio paintings.
+They’re not as perfect and polished as studio paintings.
 But they’ve seen the same view you see when you look at it - they were created there, impacted by the real elements there.
-That authenticity adds something beautifully intangible to the artwork.
+That physical authenticity adds something beautifully intangible to the artwork.

 As an artist, my favorite part of plein air painting is the opportunity to just sit and observe an environment for so long.
 You get to see things that you would miss if you were just passing through.
 You get to know that place deeply, see wildlife that only ventures out in the stillness, and form a connection between environment, artist, and artwork that can’t be recreated anywhere else.